EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 It was cool enough in terms of the physics modelling, but could there be a fun game in it?
 You never know until you try.
 And when pondering what game I could make out of it, Rollerball did in fact come to mind.

 What resulted was probably the most difficult to play game that I wrote.
 My understanding is that most people didn't enjoy it though.
-Sometimes in writing games you throw things at the wall and they just don't stick (but for perhaps a could of ardent fans).
+Sometimes in writing games you throw things at the wall and they just don't stick (but for perhaps a clutch of ardent fans).

 ### MacTuberlingDev.dsk (Shareware version of Mac Tuberling)